cosmos/ibc/spec/ics-25-handler-interface/README.md

 }
 ```

+`createChannel` tries to create a new channel with the provided options, failing if the connection is not found or the options are invalid, returning a unique allocated identifier if successful.

 ```coffeescript
 function createChannel(ChannelOptions options) -> string
 ```

+`queryChannel` queries an existing channel by known identifier, returning the associated metadata if found.

 ```coffeescript
 function queryChannel(string id) -> Maybe<ChannelInfo>
 ```

+`closeChannel` initiates the graceful channel closing process as defined in ICS 4.

 ```coffeescript
 function closeChannel(string id) -> Future<Maybe<Err>>